zackees/isolated-environment/README.md

 This is a package isolation library designed specifically for AI developers to solve the problems of AI dependency conflicts introduced by the various `pytorch` incompatibilities within and between AI apps.

+In plain words, this package allows you to install your AI apps globally without having to worry about `pytorch` dependency conflicts.

 # Example:

 ```python